sukesh-ak/setup-mosquitto-with-docker/README.md

 ## 1. Install docker

 Latest instructions are [here](https://docs.docker.com/engine/install/ubuntu/) on docker website.
+You can also use this script - [install-docker.sh](/install-docker.sh)

 ## 2. Create base folder for mqtt configuration